 Original Prints, hand-printed by Dave Butcher, are mounted and have a white window mount over the image.
 They are supplied flat.

 Silver prints are provided unmounted.
-These can be really large and could be prone to damage if mounted.
-Small prints are supplied flat, large prints are usually supplied in tubes.
+Small prints are supplied flat, large prints are usually supplied in postal tubes.

 What's the difference between Original and Silver Prints?

 Original Prints are hand printed by Dave Butcher using traditional darkroom materials and methods.
 These use Ilford Multigrade Fibre Based paper (FB silver gelatin paper) and are processed archivally.
 That means they are expected to last hundreds of years as the image is made of silver and the paper is traditional baryta base, both known to be exceptionally stable on ageing.
 The range of tones in the print is also the greatest possible using any technology currently available today, either traditional or digital.